tronkko/dirent/README.md

     cd Debug
     .\ls .

-Example files are not built by default when Dirent is embedded into another project.
-If you want to build test program, then add `-DDIRENT_EXAMPLES=ON` option to CMake command line when configuring your own project.
+Examples are not built by default when Dirent is embedded into another project.
+If you want to build examples, then add `-DDIRENT_EXAMPLES=ON` option to CMake command line when configuring your own project.